stabu-dev/MindustryModTemplate/README.md

 ## Building the Mod

 Mindustry Java mods are typically cross-platform.
 Builds are managed via Gradle.
 This template uses Jabel to allow you to write modern Java syntax (e.g., Java 17 features) in your `main` module, which is then compiled down to Java 8 compatible bytecode.
 This ensures your mod can run on Mindustry instances using Java 8.
+All modules in this template are standardized to use Java 17.

 ### Desktop Build (PC)